wisebrian/pinkPanther/README.md

 The package contains the proxy server, services and minimal unit tests.

 The solution can be deployed using either docker-compose or helm.
+It supports HTTP/1.1 and messages encoded in JSON.

+The proxy server listens for HTTP requests and forwards them to downstream services if the host header matches.
+In the eventuality of a match, the proxy server will implement the load balancing strategy specified in the configuration file and if no explicit strategy is declared, it will default to round robin.

 ## Features
 - Load Balancing via two methods: